ibm-cloud-docs/storage-scale/faq.md

 The {{site.data.keyword.scale_short}} solution offers three different storage types: scratch, persistent, and evaluation.
 For more information, see [Storage types](/docs/storage-scale?topic=storage-scale-storage-types).

-Parallel vNIC is not supported on the persistent storage type.
+Parallel vNIC is not supported on the persistent storage type and it is only supported with a custom image.
 {: note}

 ## Why are there two different resource group parameters that can be specified in the IBM Cloud catalog tile?